What Is Race,

 commissioned by your ancestors

-Do you want a show for your [school/organization/national government] that teaches everyone how to be anti-racist in under an hour, without having to take like fifty diversity workshops?* This show is for you!
+Do you want a show for your [school/organization/national government] that examines the causes, symptoms, and treatment options for race and racism in general, and whiteness in particular?
+This show is for you!
 Especially if you have a lot of white people in your [school/organization/national government]!

 In a series of hip-hop poems exploring his own misadventures growing up white, Aaron attempts to liberate his people – as soon as he can figure out who they are.
-What Is Race is a solo tour-de-farce that asks how race is constructed in each of us – our selves and our institutions – and shares the recently discovered, top-secret formula for becoming ant-racist.**
+What Is Race is a solo tour-de-farce that asks how race is constructed in each of us – our selves and our institutions – and how we can work to deconstruct it.